The Agile project management methodology has been used by software engineers and IT professionals for the past sixteen years.

 The conclusion was reached by the research team that an incremental approach to software development works better.

 The team creates a working prototype quickly and then incrementally improves the software both in terms of functionality and quality.

 This works much better for most large projects.

-In 2001 a group of software engineers and scientists in the IT industry got together and wrote Agile Manifesto.
+In 2001 a group of software engineers and scientists in the IT industry got together and wrote the Agile Manifesto.
 The idea was to find a better way to manage projects in the software industry and get a better handle on schedule and cost overruns.

 It was obvious to the group that iterative and incremental development based on lean principles is the best way to develop software applications.

 In this new approach, the experience and knowledge gained from previous iterations could be applied to subsequent development phases.